AndreasHeger/CGATReport/doc/contents.rst

 ..
-SphinxReport documentation master file, created by sphinx-quickstart on Mon Mar 23 15:27:57 2009.
+CGATReport documentation master file, created by sphinx-quickstart on Mon Mar 23 15:27:57 2009.

-SphinxReport documentation
+CGATReport documentation
 ============================

-The sphinxreport module is an extension for sphinx that provides facilities for data retrieval and data rendering within reStructured text.
+The cgatreport module is an extension for sphinx that provides facilities for data retrieval and data rendering within reStructured text.

-See :ref:`Installation` on how to build and test sphinxreport.
-The section :ref:`Overview` introduces the features of sphinxreport.
-The section :ref:`Background` contains required reading for anyone using sphinxreport.
+See :ref:`Installation` on how to build and test cgatreport.
+The section :ref:`Overview` introduces the features of cgatreport.
+The section :ref:`Background` contains required reading for anyone using cgatreport.

-If you are new to sphinxreport, the :ref:`Tutorials` give you step-by-step explanations.
-After completing the tutorial, the :ref:`Reference` section lists all that comes with sphinxreport.
+If you are new to cgatreport, the :ref:`Tutorials` give you step-by-step explanations.
+After completing the tutorial, the :ref:`Reference` section lists all that comes with cgatreport.

-The sphinxreport module comes with additional utilities for to aid debugging and the building of large documents.
+The cgatreport module comes with additional utilities for to aid debugging and the building of large documents.
 See :ref:`Utilities` for a full list.